- Business and Employment»

 You are being interviewed for what you thought would be your dream job.

 The atmosphere is biting.
-The two interviewers before you make no effort to hide their open dislike of you.
-Even the blind and deaf would know you have naught a chance of getting the job.
+The two interviewers before you make no effort to hide their distaste of you.
+Even the blind and deaf can tell you have naught a chance of getting the job.

 What the heck should you do?
 Should you cut the interview?
-Should you tell them off?
-Or should you do your best to weather the shower of scornful questions, in hope of ultimately earning the right to that job by proving your worth?
+Tell them off?
+Or should you do your best to weather the shower of scornful questions, in hope your resilience would earn you the right to that prized appointment?

-Here are 10 options to consider for the above-mentioned scenario.
+Here are 10 options to consider during such a terrible situation.

-- End the interview by declaring the obvious; that you are unsuitable for the position.
-And get up to leave.
+- End the interview by declaring the obvious.
+That you are unsuitable for the position and that you wish to leave.
 (Professional approach)

 - Concoct an excuse to leave.
-With apologies.
+Apologise before doing so.
 (Cordial approach)

 - Rebuke them.
 Heck, you're not going to work with them.
 Why bother continuing being polite?
 (Retaliatory approach)